percona/percona-server/doc/source/flexibility/compressed_columns.rst

 Compressed columns with dictionaries
 ====================================

-In :rn:`5.7.17-11` |Percona Server| has been extended with a new per-column compression feature.
-It is a data type modifier, independent from user-level SQL and |InnoDB| data compression, that causes the data stored in the column to be compressed on writing to storage and decompressed on reading.
+In :rn:`5.7.17-11` Percona Server for MySQL has been extended with a new per-column compression feature.
+It is a data type modifier, independent from user-level SQL and InnoDB data compression, that causes the data stored in the column to be compressed on writing to storage and decompressed on reading.
 For all other purposes, the data type is identical to the one without the modifier, i.e. no new data types are created.
 Compression is done by using the ``zlib`` library.